pierre-rouleau/pel/doc/pel-manual.rst

 #. `Clone the PEL Git repository`_ on your computer.
 #. `Prepare Emacs Initialization directory`_ where lots of Emacs files will go.
 #. `Create a "~/.emacs.d/utils" directory`_ for files from the EmacsAttics_ and
-   EmacsMirror_ that PEL uses.
+   EmacsMirror_ that PEL uses and for files hosted on GitHub and Gitlab that are not supported by Elpa packaging mechanism.
 #. `Create the emacs-customization.el file`_.
 #. `Create or Update your Emacs init.el file`_.
-#. `Build first part of PEL`_ to byte-compile all files but two of them.
+#. `Build first part of PEL`_ to byte-compile all PEL Emacs Lisp files except
+   for two of them.
 #. `Activate PEL in your init.el file`_.
 #. `Open Emacs to install use-package`_; that will install `use-package`_ and
    its dependencies.